pwilmart/PXD011691_reanalysis/README.md

 FLI|Protein Intensity|42,584,284,686|35,973,663
 FLI|Intensity Percentages|99.9%|0.1%

-If we count by number of proteins identified rather than number of proteins that are quantifiable, the percentage in the overlap is lower (about 92%).
-Restricting the counts to quantifiable proteins gets the overlap up to 96%, but plain counts inflate low abundance things.
+We have about 6,800 total protein identifications (after protein grouping and excluding decoys/contamininants), there are about 6,500 identified at each site, and about 6,300 seen in common at both sites.
+If we count by number of proteins identified rather than number of proteins that are quantifiable, the percentage in the overlap is lower (about 92% (6,300 out of 6,800)).
+Restricting the counts to quantifiable proteins gets the overlap up to 96% (6,300 out of 6,500), but ID counting inflates low abundance things.
 When we use quantitative values in the counting, we see that the proteins unique to each site are extremely low abundance (only 0.1% of the intensity total).
 The vast majority of the signal at each site comes from proteins seen (and quantifiable) at both sites.
-DIA is supposed to remedy the poor reproducibility of identifications and quantifications in DDA experiments.
-Well, I don't see a problem that needs fixing with this data.
+A common argument for DIA is to remedy the poor reproducibility of identifications and quantifications in DDA experiments.
+I don't see a problem that needs fixing for this data.

 ### Missing Data

 The BGS data was 6,539 proteins with 10 TMT values per protein for a total of 65,390 values.
 Of those, there were 31 missing values (0.05%).
 There were 6,504 proteins with 65,040 total values and 35 missing values (0.05%) for the FLI data.
 Low missing data is clearly one of the advantages of TMT labeling.
-There is no missing data problem to fix either.
+There is no missing data problem to worry about either.

 ### Data Quality